I feel like the most responsible way to start this Alaska Airlines E175 first class review is to advise you to manage your expectations.

 My first impressions of Alaska Airlines Embraer 175 first class

 Look.
 I’m going to tell you right off the bat that Alaska Airlines E175 first class is not going to make my best domestic first class list.
 As a matter fact, it’s nearly identical to American Airlines E175 first class.
-And United Airlines E175 first class.
+And United E175 first class.
 Heck – even Delta E170 first class.
 Are you sensing a pattern here?

 What’s the best first class seat on an Alaska E175?

 That’s easy.
 The best first class seat on the Alaska Airlines E175 is seat 4A.
 It’s the same first class seat that I always choose on any E175 (or E170).

 All of the “A” seats (on the left-hand side of the aircraft) are single seats.
 You won’t have a seatmate, and in my opinion that’s what makes it so good.

 Also, if you recall, I talked about how the last row is always the best place for observing what’s going on in my guide on how to spot an Air Marshal.
 It’s a good seat for people watching.